 A consignment means a quantity of goods covered by the same official certificate, official attestation, or any other document, conveyed by the same means of transport and coming from the same country.

 You also need to consider whether the ingredients in the foods you are moving are considered high risk.
-Compound foods are those listed in Table 2 of Annex II in the applicable legislation.
-They include confectionery, chocolate, bread, pastries, cakes and biscuits, that contain HRFNAO ingredients listed in Annex II due to the risk of aflatoxins.
+Certain food consisting of two or more ingredients may still be subject to HRFNAO requirements.
+Examples of such foods include confectionery, chocolate, bread, pastries, cakes and biscuits, that contain one or more HRFNAO ingredients listed in Annex II associated with a risk of aflatoxins.
+A list of affected foods can be found in Table 2 of Annex II.
 If the high-risk ingredients are in excess of 20% of the final product, the food will be subject to import checks.

 There are currently no HRFNAO which originate from GB.
 However, high-risk foods not of animal origin imported into GB and then transported to NI will be subject to controls in NI.